dscho/pagefind-xkcd-demo/content/comics/2013-3-6-rembrandt-photo.md

   ::click:: Come back!
 You didn't see the one of Whistler's mother!
 img: https://imgs.xkcd.com/comics/rembrandt_photo.png
 ---
+[Megan is holding a laptop.
+Cueball is sitting at a desk and turned around to face Megan.]

-Person 1: Hey look-- Rembrandt's parents having sex!
+Megan: Hey, look - Rembrandt's parents having sex!

-Person 2: Waugh!
-Why do you--
+Cueball: *Waugh!* Why do you-

-..Wait, how can there be a photo of that?
+Cueball: ...Wait, how can there be a photo of that?

-Person 1: It's an artist's conception.
+Megan: It's an artist's conception.